You are here: Home » News » Industry News » Industry News » New Power Line Guidance for Crane Operators

 Views: 0 Author: Site Editor Publish Time: 2025-01-06 Origin: Site

-Guidance –Safe Crane Operation in the Vicinity of Power Lines is a 30 page document offering guidance for crane operations near energised overhead power lines.
-It is also intended to assist regulatory authorities “when evaluating requirements to prevent power line contact.”
-It contains a section explaining electricity, including electromagnetic fields, induced voltage, arcing in air and other electrical hazards.
-The bulk of the guide focuses on risk assessment.
-Topics include elimination of the hazard, engineering controls relating to crane design, remote operation, power line proximity detectors and use of non-conductive materials,
+Guidance - Safe Crane Operation near Power Lines is a 30-page document that provides guidance on crane operations near live overhead power lines.
+It also aims to assist regulators in "assessing requirements to prevent contact of power lines."
+It contains a section explaining electricity, including electromagnetic fields, induced voltages, arcing in the air, and other electrical hazards.
+Much of the guide focuses on risk assessment.
+Topics include hazard elimination, engineering controls related to crane designs, remote operations, power line proximity detectors and the use of non-conductive materials,

-A large proportion of crane accidents are where a crane boom or hoist rope comes into contact with live overhead power lines.
-Concern has been growing in some countries at the number of fatal accidents that are avoidable.
+A large proportion of crane accidents occur when a crane boom or rope comes into contact with a live overhead power line.
+Some countries are increasingly concerned about the number of fatal accidents that can be avoided.

-Detailed and appropriate site planning and operation is needed to mitigate the risks.
-A clear warning in the guidance, however, states that the only way to completely eliminate hazards associated with such crane operations is to de-energise and ground the power lines before cranes start operating in the vicinity.
+Detailed and appropriate site planning and operations are required to reduce risks.
+However, a clear warning in the guidelines states that the only way to completely eliminate the hazards associated with the operation of such cranes is to disconnect the power and ground the crane before it begins operating nearby.

-The guidance says, “Therefore, it is necessary to implement a risk management system based on a risk assessment to develop a safe system of work for the operation and-or jobsite.
-Any changes to the operation or jobsite conditions may require a review and modification of the safe system of work.”
+The guideline states: "It is therefore necessary to implement a risk management system based on risk assessment to develop safe working systems for operations and/or worksites."
+Any change in operating or site conditions may require a review and modification of safe work systems."

-Attention was drawn in the European Union last year with the new publication of the European Machinery Regulation.
-It contains a requirement for mobile machinery such as cranes to be designed in such a way as to prevent the risk of contact with an energised overhead powerline.
-This is something the manufacturers have long said is impossible.
+Last year, with the new publication of the European Machinery Regulation, impossible designs came to the attention of the European Union.
+It requires moving machinery such as cranes to be designed in a way that prevents the risk of contact with live overhead power lines.
+Manufacturers have long said this is impossible.

-In Europe that debate is continuing with arguments put forward by the European crane and transport association ESTA and the crane manufacturers.
-They point out that the development of the laws and national regulations establishing how the new regulation is interpreted in member states must reflect practical reality.
+In Europe, the debate continues, with arguments put forward by the European Crane and Transport Association This and crane manufacturers.
+They noted that the development of laws and national regulations governing how member States interpret the new provisions must reflect the actual situation.

-In the ICSA guidance it states that it is not intended to supersede any documents or guidance provided by the crane manufacturer or any local or government regulations, which must be followed.
-The publication does, however, add further weight to the above arguments put forward.
+In the ICSA guidance, it states that it is not intended to replace any documentation or guidance provided by crane manufacturers, nor any local or government regulations that must be followed.
+The publication does, however, add more weight to the argument.

-ICSA’s new document has been reviewed and jointly adopted by the following list of its member associations:
+The new ICSA document has been reviewed and jointly adopted by the following member associations:

-* CCRA was formerly the Crane Rental Association of Canada (CRAoC).
-It changed its name in May 2023.
+*CCRA was formerly known as the Canadian Crane Rental Association (CRAoC).
+It was renamed in May 2023.

 Xuzhou BOB-LIFT Construction Machinery Co., Ltd. is a high-tech enterprise specializing in the design, development, manufacture and sales of truck-mounted cranes.
 With a factory area of over 37,000 square meters, the company's main products include SQ08-SQ55 series of folding and telescopic boom truck-mounted cranes and related variants such as truck mounted crane, marine crane, pickup crane.